blbrodie/blbrodie.github.io/_posts/2019-11-17-the-language-agnostic-all-purpose-incredible-makefile.md

 graph until it finds a node that _is_ satisfied.
-Once it finds that satisfied prerequisite, it will reverse the path it just took to get to the satisfied prerequisite, and for each node in this path, it will execute the target (which itself could have it's own other prerequisites).
+Once it finds that satisfied prerequisite, it will reverse the path it just took to get to the satisfied prerequisite, and for each node in this path, it will execute the target (which itself could have its own other prerequisites).

 Let's look at a slightly more complex tree.